SAP-samples/teched2023-IN160/exercises/ex3/README.md

-# Discover, design and run pre-built standard Integrations on Edge Integration Cell
+# Discover, design and run pre-built standard integrations on Edge Integration Cell

 In this exercise, we will create...